NU-RDS/central_pc/README.md

 - add button toggle code for hand
 - delete old/ and usb2can_test/ after checking
 - test USB2CAN code in the edward_control node
+- update this README to explain launchfile and node parameters etc.